krazziekay/sample_06_05_2022/README.md

 ### Description
-This is a personal project for learning and testing purposes.
+This is a personal project for learning and testing purposes!!

 ### Pre-requisites
 You will need the following installed: